-The measure specification stage consists of both specification and harmonization, along with stakeholder engagement through public comment and technical expert panels (TEPs).
+The measure specification stage consists of both specification and harmonization, along with interested parties' engagement through public comment and technical expert panels (TEPs).
 Final specifications provide comprehensive details that allow collection of measure data and implementation of the measure to be consistent, reliable, and effective.

 Measure specification follows the conceptualization stage, when the measure developer identifies the initial intent of the measure based on clinical practice guidelines or a patient-reported outcome measure, and evidence identified in the environmental scan.
 Development of measure specifications is an iterative process throughout the Measure Lifecycle, with specifications informing and being informed by later stages of the measure development process, particularly measure testing.

 As a measure developer moves from alpha (formative) testing to beta (field) testing, the specification becomes more fully developed.
 As a result of testing, specifications continue to evolve, becoming more detailed and precise.

 - For measures based on electronic, administrative, or claims-based data, the measure developer may provide draft specifications to the programming staff responsible for data retrieval and for developing programming logic necessary to produce the measure.
 Programmers will assess feasibility of the specifications as written and may provide feedback.

 - For measures based on chart abstraction, the measure developer develops and tests data collection tools.